saranyasankar21/Json-Based-Inventory-Management-System/README.md

 3. Purchase
 4. See transaction of previous purchases
 5. Update the Inventory
-6. You can set a discount rate if product quantitis are brought more
+6. You can set a discount rate if product quantities are brought more